Eyescale/Consensus/Release/Version-1.1/README.txt

 	The ./design/schema-fork-on-completion .jpg and .txt files describe the entity behavior & relationship model (EBRM) underlying that example.

 	More contents will be provided as work progresses.
-Watch out for updates in this file in order to track the release status.
+Watch out for updates below in order to track the release status.

 Updates
 	2020/10/24: